ejrh/hex/src/COMMANDS.md

 Updates to the game state are instantaneous.
 Movement should be animated in the view, however.

-When the view updater receives a TransferUnit message, the change has been completely applied to the game state, and no other changes have been applied.
-In case 2, the CreateStack message was already processed.
-In case 3, DestroyStack has *not* been processed.
+The TransferUnit message is first handled by the view's pre-updater.
+When it is received here, the change has not yet been applied to the game.
+The view will use the stack's existing state to create a ghost object.
+The target stack is locked so that it cannot be selected or altered.

-Units aborbed into a stack are always appended.
-The view updater can determine that the units involved in the move are the last N units in the target stack, where N is the size of the units parameter.
+The ghost is animated over the map, updating the visible/discovered state of the view as it progresses.
+When the ghost reaches its destination, the target stack is unlocked and its view updated.

-The view will create a ghost object and animate it along the path, masking the target stack where appropriate.
-Selecting the target stack will also be disabled.
-The ghost will also update the visible/discovered state of the view as it progresses.
-When the ghost reaches its destination, the target stack will return to normal.
+When the main view updater receives a TransferUnit message, the change has already been applied to the game state.
+If there is an active ghost for the target then the target's view is not updated.

 Attacking
 ---------